Indonesia: Market Profile

 In August 2015, the Indonesian government announced an extension of tax holiday for pioneering industries, including oil refinery, infrastructure, maritime transport, telecommunications, downstream metal production and agriculture processing.
 For details of the investment environment and regulations, please refer to the official website of BKPM.

-In 2016, FDI inflow to Indonesia reached US$29 billion.
-Major FDI sources included Singapore (US$9.2 billion), followed by Japan (US$5.4 billion), the Chinese mainland (US$ 2.7 billion), Hong Kong (US$2.2 billion) and the Netherlands (US$1.5 billion).
-Most FDI went to the sectors of metal, machinery, and electronics; chemical and pharmaceutical; paper and printing; mining; and transport.
+In the first half of 2017, FDI inflow to Indonesia reached US$16 billion.
+Major FDI sources included Singapore (US$3.7 billion), followed by Japan (US$2.8 billion), the Chinese mainland (US$ 2.0 billion), Hong Kong (US$1.0 billion) and USA (US$1.0 billion).
+Most FDI went to the sectors of mining; metal, machinery, and electronics; electricity, gas, and water supply; chemical and pharmaceutical; and food.

 Under the banner of Belt and Road Initiative (BRI), Chinese enterprises are keen to venture out, including participation in Indonesia’s infrastructure projects.
 A Sino-Indonesian joint venture was formed in 2016 to build the 142km high-speed railway between Jakarta and Bandung.
 Besides, considerable scope for port development collaboration exists, as Indonesia is a key pivot on the 21st Maritime Silk Road (MSR).
 Meanwhile, China CAMC Engineering Company is helping in the re-development of container facilities on Batam Island, a free trade zone of Indonesia just to the south of Singapore.